What’s an adenoidectomy (adenoid removal)?

 The mouth and throat bleed more readily than other areas of the body, so your doctor may request a blood test to find out whether your child’s blood clots correctly and if their white and red blood count is normal.
 Preoperative blood tests can help your child’s doctor ensure that there won’t be excessive bleeding during and after the procedure.

-In the week before surgery, don’t give your child any medicine that can affect blood clotting, such as ibuprofen or aspirin.
+In the week before surgery, don’t give your child any medication that can affect blood clotting, such as ibuprofen or aspirin.
 You may use acetaminophen (Tylenol) for pain.
-If you’re in doubt about which medicines are appropriate, talk with your doctor.
+If you’re in doubt about which medications are appropriate, talk with your doctor.

 The day before surgery, your child should have nothing to eat or drink after midnight.
 This includes water.
-If the doctor prescribes medicine to be taken before the surgery, give it to your child with a small sip of water.
+If the doctor prescribes medication to be taken before the surgery, give it to your child with a small sip of water.

 The adenoids are usually removed through the mouth.
 The surgeon will insert a small instrument into your child’s mouth to prop it open.
 They’ll then remove the adenoids by making a small incision or by cauterizing, which involves sealing the area with a heated device.

 Cauterizing and packing the area with absorbent material, such as gauze, will control bleeding during and after the procedure.
 Stitches aren’t usually necessary.

 While your child’s throat is sore, good diet and drink options include: